satomiichii/python_entry/22_pong/prompt.md

 ## Today's Takeaway

 - No new syntax from today
-- The key to utilise class is to think good structure based on each module's functionality
+- The key to utilize class is to think good structure based on each module's functionality